microsoft/VoTT/README.md

     npm ci
     npm start
    ```
    > **IMPORTANT**
    >
    > When running locally with `npm`, both the electron and the browser versions of the application will start.
 One major difference is that the electron version can access the local file system.

+### Run as Web Application

+Using a modern Web browser, VoTT can be loaded from: [https://vott.z5.web.core.windows.net](https://vott.z5.web.core.windows.net)

+As noted above, the Web version of VoTT *cannot* access the local file system; all assets must be imported/exported through a Cloud project.

 ## V1 & V2